White Almond Sour Cream Cake

 For the white cake you see pictured here, I used a half-batch of my favorite American-style Buttercream.
 It’s a snap to make and I like how fluffy yet stable it is.

-Any of these recipes would be fabulous paired with this versatile white cake recipe.
+Any of these would be fabulous paired with this versatile white cake recipe.

-If you wanted to put a unique spin on this cake, here are a few suggestions:
+Get creative: If you want to put a unique spin on this cake, here are a few suggestions: